FEDERAL WORK STUDY (FWS) EMPLOYMENT

-- International students must come to the Career Development Office to fill-out the appropriate tax forms based on treaties with their home countries and to facilitate securing a Social Security Card from the Office of Social Security Administration.
+- International students must come to the Career Development Office to complete new hire paperwork and to receive eligibility to secure a Social Security Card from the Office of Social Security Administration.

-A Graduate Assistant (GA) is a graduate student who has signed a contract with the University to perform a certain number of hours of work in return for a stated compensation.
-In addition, a tuition remission award is also granted to GAs.
-GAs may work up to the number of hours indicated in their contract and within the dates indicated on their contract.
+A graduate student who is in a Graduate Assistantship (GA) has signed a contract with the University to perform a certain number of hours of work in return for a stated compensation.
+In addition to their hourly pay, a tuition remission award is typically granted.
+GA's may work up to the number of hours indicated in their contract and within the dates indicated on their contract.
 Learn more about Graduate Assistantships.

 The University's policy regarding tuition remission/exchange students working on campus is that the student may only work between semester breaks (fall, spring and summer).
 During the academic semesters they may seek employment with on-campus non-Xavier employers.